Efficiently Heating Your Home – Pros and Cons of Heat Pumps vs Gas Furnaces

 What are the Pros and Cons of a Heat Pump vs a Gas Furnace?

-Heat Pump systems operate on electricity—which can be produced with solar energy if you want to maximize your savings—and they are ideal for homes in moderate climates.
-Ductless mini-split heat pump pros and cons include:
+Heat Pump systems operate on electricity—and they are ideal for homes in moderate or extreme climates.

-Efficiency – Most electric heat pumps are far more energy efficient compared to a gas furnaces.
+Efficiency – Electric heat pumps are far more energy efficient compared to a gas furnaces.

 Installation Costs – Heat pump systems usually cost less than the installation of a furnace because furnaces require an extensive ventilation system, which can increase the cost in a home not already outfitted for this need.
 The heat pumps we specialize in are ductless, so no need for extra construction work on your home!

 Operating Costs – In most of America, electricity rates are lower than natural gas.
 Therefore a heat pump system will cost less to operate than a gas fired furnace.

-Safety – There is no risk of carbon monoxide poisoning while using a heat pump, and they run on electricity which is typically considered a safer source of power.
+Safety – There is no risk of carbon monoxide poisoning while using a heat pump, and they run on electricity which is typically considered a safer source of heat.

-Size – A heat pump system requires an indoor and outdoor component, while a gas fired furnace just has an indoor component.
+Size – A heat pump system requires an inoor and outdoor component, while a gas fired furnace just has an indoor component.
 The two units of a ductless heat pump work in unison to read the temperature outside compared to inside and adjust according to the temperature you set on your thermostat (and we recommend a programmable one).

 Gas fired furnaces have been used for decades to warm homes, and the technology is antiquated.
 The advantages and disadvantages of this type of home heating equipment include:

-Lifespan – A gas fired furnace usually has a longer lifespan (avg 15 years) than a heat pump, and heat pumps are backed by a 12 year warranty with us since we are a Fujitsu Elite contractor.
+Lifespan – A gas fired furnace is typically considered to have a slightly longer lifespan (avg 15 years) than a heat pump, although our heat pumps are backed by a 12 year manufacturer’s warranty.

 Less maintenance – Since a gas operated furnace is only used for a few months out of each year, the maintenance requirements are less than those for a heat pump, but a heat pump provides all year-long use and is a fantastic option over a window AC for energy efficiency.